-Jeremy Herndl received his MAA from Emily Carr University of Art + Design in 2011 and his BFA from NSCAD in 1996.
+Jeremy Herndl was born in 1972 and received his MAA from Emily Carr University of Art + Design in 2011 and his BFA from NSCAD in 1996.
 Since 2010 he has participated in exhibitions at the Surrey Art Gallery, Open Space Art Society, Two Rivers Gallery in Prince George, BC and GoCart Gallery in Visby, Sweden.

 The recipient of many grants and awards, Herndl most recently received the BC Arts Council Research and Development Grant (2018) and the Elizabeth Greenshields Foundations Grant (2017).

 His work is in the permanent collections of the Surrey Art Museum, University of Victoria, Alberta Foundation for the Arts and the Department of Foreign Affairs and Trade, among others.